What is Flooding?

 Food is considered to be the main source of food-borne illnesses.
 These usually result from eating spoiled food or food contaminated with microbes, toxic substances, or chemical residue from floods.

-Great weather events like flooding, scarcity, and wildfires can contaminate crops and fisheries with chemicals, metals, and toxicants released into the environment.
+Great weather events, such as flooding, scarcity, and wildfires, can contaminate crops and fisheries with chemicals, metals, and toxicants released into the environment.

-Although the possible effects of climate change on food-borne disease, nutrition, and security are mostly incidental, they can greatly affect massive populations worldwide.
+Although the potential effects of climate change on food-borne diseases, nutrition, and security are largely incidental, they can significantly impact large populations worldwide.

 Foodborne Illnesses: What You Need to Know